QR Translator

 Make sure to wash your hands before preparing baby formula with powdered milk.
 Dissolve the powdered milk into water that has been heated to at least 70 ̊C. Cool it down and make sure that it is around body temperature before you feed it to your baby.
 Make sure to throw away any leftover milk or any baby formula which is more than two hours old.

-Weaning is when you begin to give soft, mashed food to a baby who has until that time only fed on breastmilk, powdered milk or baby formula.
+Weaning is when you begin to give soft, mashed food to a baby who has until that time only fed on breastmilk or formula.
 You will gradually increase the toughness of the food you feed and increase the variety of foods you serve.
+The meals you give your child during this period are called weaning foods.
 Around the age of five or six months is an appropriate time to begin feeding your baby soft, mashed food.

 Note that there is no nutritional value from feeding your infant fruit juice before weaning.
+Start weaning when the baby is in a good mood and you have time.
+Take it slowly and follow the baby’s pace; it is fine for progress to advance and pause.
 Usually, at around five or seven months after birth, if you use a spoon or other such utensil to feed your baby, putting that utensil into the mouth will begin to weaken and eventually eliminate the desire to breast-feed, so you don't need to use a spoon for feeding until you begin weaning the child.
 Weaning should progress in gradual steps to make sure that your baby properly develops the ability to chew and swallow.

 At around the age of nine to 10 months, your baby will begin to grab things to eat.
 Grabbing things to eat will develop a habit of eating independently and will feed a desire to do so.